HL7/fhir-sdoh-clinicalcare/input/pagecontent/exchange_workflow.md

 #### Indirect Referral

 The referral occurs in two separate interactions.
-The first is between the Referral Source and the Intermediary and the second is between the Intermediary and the Referral Performer
+The first is between the Referral Source and the Intermediary and the second is between the Intermediary and the Referral Performer.

 This IG assumes that, in an Indirect Referral, the Referral Performer does not have the ability to communicate directly with the Referral Source.
 Therefore, the intermediary SHALL support the following.